I Am What I Am (2021 film)

 I Am What I Am (雄獅少年 (雄狮少年, Xióngshī Shàonián, Hung^{4}si^{1} Siu^{3}nin^{4}, Male lion boy)) is a 2021 Chinese animated comedy-drama film directed by Sun Haipeng and distributed by Beijing Splendid Culture & Entertainment Co., Ltd. The film tells the story of Gyun, a left-behind teenager in a remote village, who forms a lion dancing team with his best friends, Mao and Gou, and eventually wins a lion dancing competition.

-The film was released in China on December 17, 2021 with a positive word-of-mouth, but suffered from controversy among Chinese netizens due to the style of the character designs, which affected the box office.
+The film was released in China on December 17, 2021, with a positive word-of-mouth, but suffered from controversy among Chinese netizens due to the style of the character designs, which affected the box office.
 A sequel, I Am What I Am 2, was released in 2024.

 Plot

-Gyun, an 18-year-old boy, is inspired to pursue lion dancing after meeting a skilled dancer at a festival.
-He forms a team with his friends and trains under Qiang, a former lion dancer.
-Despite struggles, including his father's accident and financial hardships, Gyun continues practicing while working in Guangzhou.
-He rejoins his team just in time for a lion dancing tournament, where they compete against strong rivals.
-In the final round, Gyun attempts the impossible by aiming for the Sky Pillar, securing his team's victory.
-The story ends with Gyun's father waking from a coma, and Gyun embracing his future.
+Gyun is a timid 18-year-old boy who lives with his grandfather in a village while his parents work on construction in Guangzhou.
+While watching a lion dance at a Lunar New Year festival, he was bullied by a team of black lion dancers who take his red envelope.
+Suddenly, a mysterious lone red lion dancer appears, takes the red envelope, and challenges the black lion to a Lettuce Picking Battle (a lion dancing tradition of masterfully scaling obstacles to grab a head of lettuce tied to a pole) using the stolen envelope.
+Both lions battle, scaling a scaffolding holding firecrackers, and the red lion wins, returning Gyun's red envelope.
+Gyun and the red lion run from the festival to escape the bullies, the red lion reveals to be a beautiful girl also named Gyun, a former lion dancing champion now Promotional Ambassador.
+She gives him her lion head and encourages him to pursue lion dancing, claiming that the flower of a cotton tree that fell on his head is proof that he is destined to be a hero.
+Later that night, Gyun makes a call to his parents, both wishing him Happy New Year and apologizing for not coming home to celebrate.
+Gyun says a prayer to a Buddha statue saying that he will compete in lion dancing to participate in the tournament in Guangzhou to see his parents and make them proud.